pydata/xarray/doc/io.rst

     ds.to_netcdf('saved_on_disk.nc')

-By default, the file is saved as netCDF4.
+By default, the file is saved as netCDF4 (assuming netCDF4-Python is installed).
+You can control the format and engine used to write the file with the ``format`` and ``engine`` arguments.

-We can load netCDF files to create a new Dataset using the :py:func:`~xray.open_dataset` function:
+We can load netCDF files to create a new Dataset using :py:func:`~xray.open_dataset`:

 .. ipython:: python

     ds_disk = xray.open_dataset('saved_on_disk.nc')
     ds_disk

-A dataset can also be loaded from a specific group within a netCDF file.
+A dataset can also be loaded or written to a specific group within a netCDF file.
 To load from a group, pass a ``group`` keyword argument to the ``open_dataset`` function.
 The group can be specified as a path-like string, e.g., to access subgroup 'bar' within group 'foo' pass '/foo/bar' as the ``group`` argument.
+When writing multiple groups in one file, pass ``mode='a'`` to ``to_netcdf`` to ensure that each call does not delete the file.

 Data is loaded lazily from netCDF files.
-You can manipulate, slice and subset Dataset and DataArray objects, and no array values are loaded into memory until necessary.
+You can manipulate, slice and subset Dataset and DataArray objects, and no array values are loaded into memory until you try to perform some sort of actual computation.
 For an example of how these lazy arrays work, see the OPeNDAP section below.

+It is important to note that when you modify values of a Dataset, even one linked to files on disk, only the in-memory copy you are manipulating in xray is modified: the original file on disk is never touched.

 .. tip::